CenturyLinkCloud/PublicKB/Ecosystem Partners/getting-started-with-bcmone-vital-view-blueprint.md

   </ul>
   <li><em>Access The Vital View dashboard Interface</em></li>
   <ul>
-    <li>The Vital View web interface is accessible via https on port 443 of the server’s public or private IP address.&nbsp;Go ahead and navigate to the dashboard now. &nbsp;Ignore the warning about SSL certificate and continue.</li>
+    <li>The Vital View web interface is accessible via https on port 443 of the server’s public or private IP address.&nbsp;Go ahead and navigate to the dashboard now.
+Ignore the warning about SSL certificate and continue.</li>
     <ul>
       <li>https://IPADDRESS/vitalview/check_mk/login.py&nbsp;</li>
       <li>